dreamcatcher-tech/network/Inbox/2024-07-09 1519 history navigation in UI - the backchat focus model.md

 If there are collisions, then we need to just make a new name, which is genuinely random, that just points to the other place.

 If an actorId was given in the hash url that isn't our actorid, then we make a new thread in our dir to represent this thread.
 We always target threads in our home directory, even if they point to other places.

+Threads can have summaries, which can include a list of topics that gets continually updated.

+If the top level app contains a focus marker, that tracks whatever thread the UI is currently focused on.
+If this goes null, then we use the backchat supplied focus ? back and forwards pops and pushes threadIds into history.
+Cancelling backchat is the same as switching the userside focus Serverfocus is the last thread that the server side backchat connected to

+? what happens if serverfocus switches while the user ? how can the user rejoin serverfocus ?

+When closing backchat, need to cancel the mic from running